Lam Group Inc. Invests $112,000 in Amgen Inc. (NASDAQ:AMGN)

-Lam Group Inc. acquired a new position in shares of Amgen Inc. (NASDAQ:AMGN – Get Rating) during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor acquired 425 shares of the medical research company’s stock, valued at approximately $112,000.
+Lam Group Inc. purchased a new position in shares of Amgen Inc. (NASDAQ:AMGN – Get Rating) in the 4th quarter, according to the company in its most recent filing with the SEC.
+The institutional investor purchased 425 shares of the medical research company’s stock, valued at approximately $112,000.

-A number of other institutional investors have also added to or reduced their stakes in AMGN.
+Several other institutional investors and hedge funds also recently made changes to their positions in AMGN.
 EdgeRock Capital LLC purchased a new stake in Amgen during the 3rd quarter worth about $25,000.
 Leelyn Smith LLC lifted its holdings in Amgen by 80.3% during the 3rd quarter.
 Leelyn Smith LLC now owns 110 shares of the medical research company’s stock worth $25,000 after purchasing an additional 49 shares in the last quarter.
 Capital Wealth Alliance LLC purchased a new stake in Amgen during the 2nd quarter worth about $26,000.
 Glassy Mountain Advisors Inc. purchased a new stake in Amgen during the 4th quarter worth about $26,000.
 Finally, Coston McIsaac & Partners purchased a new stake in Amgen during the 2nd quarter worth about $27,000.
-Hedge funds and other institutional investors own 75.53% of the company’s stock.
+Institutional investors own 75.53% of the company’s stock.

 Amgen Stock Performance